Guides

 Variant

 First up is "variant".
-Any component that offers an alternate visual style uses the
+Any component that offers an alternate visual style uses the variant prop to do so.

 Here's a list of a few common component variants: